mathworks-ref-arch/getting-started-with-matlab-in-docker/README.md

 As you can see they have been cleaned up including the one that produced an error earlier.

-Batch commands are easy to run but specifying the code on every one is tedious.
+Batch commands are easy to run but specifying the code for every run would be tedious and limited.
 A better option is to load a file that contains the code we want to run.
 Guess what we're going to do next?

 <a name="files"></a>
 ## Accessing files

 To use files with a container we need to mount a volume.
-We'll mount a directory so the our container can run a file from it.
-First we need to create the script to run.
+In this tutorial we'll mount a directory so the our container can run a file from it.

-Create a sample file in the current directory called "myscript.m".
+First we need a script to run.
+Create a file in the current directory called "myscript.m".
 We'll use this file as a batch command run by matlab.

 ```dos
 "magic(6)" > myscript.m